roundcube/roundcubemail-helpdocs/en_US/mail/compose.rst

 **Save sent message in**
     Select the folder where to save a copy of the message after sending it.
 This defaults to the *Sent* folder and can be changed here.
-Select *dont't save* to just send the message without saving a copy.
+Select *don't save* to just send the message without saving a copy.